Anderson Power Poles

 The Standard 12 Volt DC Power Connector for Ohio District 3 ARES

-Designs for home brewed power pole based power distribution boxes.
+Designs are available for home brewed power pole based power distribution boxes.
 See details at: http://www.qsl.net/wd4bis/connect.htm Note: The man who developed these, Gerry, WD4BIS, stated the following in an e-mail: “…for the single sided board the max current is about 15 amps, Double sided board about 30 amps max, you can about double that numbers if you leave a good solder path connector to connector.

 NOTE: We have adopted the same POLARITY STANDARD as seen in the above web pages.
 That is, when viewed from the contact side (opposite the wiring side) with tongue down and hood up, the RED is on the LEFT and the BLACK is on the RIGHT.
 This is the same polarity standard that the majority of groups use.
 The red and black plastic housings slide together with molded-in dovetails.
 (See picture Below)